kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 #### What happens if cluster-admin opts-in to prevent pod scheduling but autoscaler does not have CSI attach limit awareness?

 If autoscaler has updated `NodeVolumeLimits` plugin from the scheduler but has otherwise has `enable-csi-node-aware-scheduling` flag disabled in CAS (or has no `CSINode` awareness), then CAS will *not* be able to schedule any pods that use CSI volume during its simulations on new nodes.
 The kube-scheduler will keep rejecting simulated node because, it will not have any `CSINode` information.
-This will be bad and autocaling will be more or less broken for pods that require CSI volumes.
+This will be bad and autoscaling will be more or less broken for pods that require CSI volumes.

 ### Test Plan